kgiszewski/LearnUmbraco7/Chapter 10 - First and Third-Party Packages/03 - Archetype.md

 ### Why should I use it?
 It is an alternative to the MNTP pattern for trivial data such as carousel slides, etc.

+It also works as a great 'page builder' as seen here: https://youtu.be/79LksNwGjLk.

 ### Where do I get it?

 **NuGet:** http://www.nuget.org/packages/archetype